willramsay/shakespeare/index.md

 ### Attendance
 Students may miss one class without penalty.
 Further absences, unless excused by the dean, will result in a 1/3 letter grade deduction per absence.

+## Recommended Reading and Course Bibliography

+* Sylvia Adamson, "Literary Language" from *The Cambridge History of the English Language*, vol. 3
+* Sylvia Adamson et al., *Reading Shakespeare's Dramatic Language: A Guide*
+* David Crystal, *'Think on my Words': Exploring Shakespeare's Language*
+* Lawrence Danson, *Shakespeare's Dramatic Genres*
+* Jonathan Hope, *Shakespeare and Language: Reason, Eloquence, and Artifice in the Renaissance*
+* Emrys Jones, *Scenic Form in Shakespeare*
+* Peter Mack, *Elizabethan Rhetoric: Theory and Practice*
+* Russ McDonald, *Shakespeare and the Arts of Language*
+* Simon Palfrey, *Doing Shakespeare*, 2nd ed.
+* Brian Vickers, *In Defence of Rhetoric*